Doug Armstrong: St. Louis Blues

 On May 29, 2008, the St. Louis Blues announced they had named Armstrong as the club's director of player personnel after signing him to a two-year contract.
 When the two years were up, Armstrong became the club's general manager after Larry Pleau's retirement.

 On June 17, 2010, the Blues acquired goaltender Jaroslav Halak from the Montreal Canadiens in exchange for prospects Lars Eller and Ian Schultz.
 Although he had yet to officially take over duties as GM, this was considered to be Armstrong's first big move as the GM of the Blues.

 In 2013, Armstrong was named the NHL General Manager of the Year and runner up again in 2019.

 In his tenure with the Blues, Armstrong has acquired many marquee players (whether by trade, free agency or the NHL Draft), including Martin Brodeur, Ryan O'Reilly, Vladimir Tarasenko, Jaden Schwartz, Alex Pietrangelo, Jay Bouwmeester, Paul Stastny, Ryan Miller, Jordan Binnington, Robert Thomas, Jordan Kyrou and Colton Parayko.
-Armstrong also succeeded in acquiring Philip Broberg and Dylan Holloway from Edmonton via offer sheets.
+Armstrong also succeeded in acquiring Philip Broberg and Dylan Holloway from the Edmonton Oilers via offer sheets.

 In 2018–19, Armstrong's Blues would surge up the standings for a third-place finish in the Central Division before eventually defeating the Boston Bruins in seven games to win their first Stanley Cup championship in franchise history.

 In Armstrong's 15 seasons as general manager with St. Louis, the Blues have made the Stanley Cup Playoffs 11 times, making five second-round appearances, two Western Conference Final appearances and earning one championship.

 Armstrong claimed his 600th win as the Blues General Manager on April 10, 2024 vs. Chicago, becoming the 19th general manager in NHL history to achieve that mark with a single franchise.
 One month earlier, he became the 11th general manager in NHL history to reach 800 wins overall and the second quickest to do so.

 At the completion of the 2024-25 season, Armstrong ranked ninth all-time amongst GMs with 855 wins.

-Following the 2025-26 season, Armstrong will pass the general manager position to former Blue Alexander Steen.
-Armstrong will remain with the club as its President of Hockey Operations.
+Following the 2025–26 season, Armstrong was succeeded as general manager by Alexander Steen, remaining with the club as its president of hockey operations.